martinmcloughlin/TDD-for-UI-development/README.md

 ----------------

 No Code is written for a function without

-* first - defining a test
+1. defining a test
-* second - making that test fail
+2. making that test fail

-Then we write the code, test, refactor, test again (rinse and repeat as needed).

 Please use the wiki for full documentation